enriquebelarte/kmm-labs-v1.1/README.md

 ##  Ordered upgrade of kernel module without reboot

-Whenever we need to upgrade a kernel module we should do it node by node so the impact on the workload running in the cluster.
+To minimize the impact on the workload running in the cluster, kernel module upgrades should be performed on a per-node basis.

-We should first label the specific node in this format:
+First, label the specific node that requires the kernel module upgrade.
+Use the following format:

 ```
 kmm.node.kubernetes.io/version-module.<module-namespace>.<module-name>=$moduleVersion